LeanneCodes/mean-girls-quiz/README.md

     * Safari
     * Microsoft Edge

-Quiz works perfectly across all devices and browsers, except for iPhone, where the known bugs are listed soon after.
+Quiz works perfectly across all devices and browsers, except for iPhone, where the known bugs are listed shortly.

 ## Validator Testing
 * HTML5